AlirezaDevv/JavaScript-Data-structures-and-Algorithms/README.md

 Hello to all students and programmers,
-In this resource, I put the most common algorithms and data structures in JavaScript language, all the code are based on new ES6 syntax.
+In this resource, I put the most common algorithms and data structures in JavaScript language, all the codes are based on new ES6 syntax,
-Hope you enjoy .
+Hope you enjoy ,
 Don't forget to star.

 a.m